Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 Total DP Profile: 4 Psionics, 2 Magic (Total: 6/6)

-Base CP per Round: 8
+Universal CP Salary: 15 CP per Round

 Missions:

-Psionic Supremacy (4 Psionic DP, 5 CP): A devastating Keystone mission that blanks keywords and provides a powerful hand-attack ability.
+Psionic Supremacy (4 Psionic DP): Theater 2 Upkeep: 8 CP.
+Climax Cost: 12 CP.
+A devastating Keystone mission that blanks keywords and provides a powerful hand-attack ability.

-Standard Spellcraft (2 Magic DP, 3 CP): Provides crucial card draw in a deck that relies on finding specific Event-based answers.
+Standard Spellcraft (2 Magic DP): Theater 2 Upkeep: 3 CP.
+Climax Cost: 7 CP.
+Provides crucial card draw in a deck that relies on finding specific Event-based answers.

-Justification: This package creates a high-power, low-economy control build.
-The low base CP of 8 is a significant trade-off, demanding extremely efficient use of resources.
-However, the sheer power of Psionic Supremacy's passive keyword blanking and its one-time hand destruction ability can justify the economic deficit.
-Standard Spellcraft helps mitigate the low CP by providing card advantage.
+Justification: This package creates a high-power, high-upkeep control build.
+The exorbitant runtime CP costs of the Theater abilities are a significant trade-off, demanding extremely efficient use of resources during deployment.
+However, the sheer power of Psionic Supremacy's passive keyword blanking and its one-time hand destruction climax justifies the massive runtime economic deficit.

 ​Decklist

-Leader (17/25 CP):
+Leader (17/25 RP):

-1x Matriarch Liana (9 CP) \- The primary engine for hand disruption.
+1x Matriarch Liana (9 RP) - The primary engine for hand disruption.

-1x The Silent Judge (8 CP) \- The primary engine for board control via 'Synaptic Mark' removal.
+1x The Silent Judge (8 RP) - The primary engine for board control via 'Synaptic Mark' removal.

-​Play Cards (178/200 CP):
+​Play Cards (178/200 RP):

-Units (81 CP):
+Units (81 RP):

-4x Cerebral Inquisitor (16 CP) \- The deck's most important unit for hand disruption and information gathering.
+4x Cerebral Inquisitor (16 RP) - The deck's most important unit for hand disruption and information gathering.

-3x Thought-Reader (9 CP) \- Provides perfect information about the opponent's hand.
+3x Thought-Reader (9 RP) - Provides perfect information about the opponent's hand.

-2x Psychic Executioner (8 CP) \- Efficient removal for marked targets.
+2x Psychic Executioner (8 RP) - Efficient removal for marked targets.

-2x Mind-Eater (12 CP) \- Combines board removal with hand disruption.
+2x Mind-Eater (12 RP) - Combines board removal with hand disruption.

-1x Thought Tyrant (8 CP) \- A massive tempo swing on deployment, ripping two cards from hand.
+1x Thought Tyrant (8 RP) - A massive tempo swing on deployment, ripping two cards from hand.

-3x Mental Decoy (6 CP) \- 'Taunt' unit to protect key Leaders and enablers.
+3x Mental Decoy (6 RP) - 'Taunt' unit to protect key Leaders and enablers.

-3x Phantom Agent (12 CP) \- A resilient unit that is hard to target.
+3x Phantom Agent (12 RP) - A resilient unit that is hard to target.

-2x Puppeteer (10 CP) \- Locks down enemy units.
+2x Puppeteer (10 RP) - Locks down enemy units.

-​Assets (21 CP):
+​Assets (21 RP):

-3x Cerebral Inhibitor (9 CP) \- Taxes opponent's Events, slowing them down.
+3x Cerebral Inhibitor (9 RP) - Taxes opponent's Events, slowing them down.

-2x Thought Prison (10 CP) \- A powerful active ability to lock the opponent out of playing certain card types.
+2x Thought Prison (10 RP) - A powerful active ability to lock the opponent out of playing certain card types.

-1x Scrying Pool (2 CP) \- Cheap card filtering.
+1x Scrying Pool (2 RP) - Cheap card filtering.

-​Events (64 CP):
+​Events (64 RP):

-3x Mind Scan (3 CP) \- Cheap and repeatable hand information.
+3x Mind Scan (3 RP) - Cheap and repeatable hand information.

-3x Mental Static (3 CP) \- Shuts down activated abilities.
+3x Mental Static (3 RP) - Shuts down activated abilities.

-3x Thought Extraction (9 CP) \- Targeted discard.
+3x Thought Extraction (9 RP) - Targeted discard.

-2x Mental Collapse (6 CP) \- Board-wide suppression for marked units.
+2x Mental Collapse (6 RP) - Board-wide suppression for marked units.

-2x Synaptic Purge (8 CP) \- Returns all marked units to an opponent's hand.
+2x Synaptic Purge (8 RP) - Returns all marked units to an opponent's hand.

-2x Mental Block (6 CP) \- Disrupts the opponent's draw.
+2x Mental Block (6 RP) - Disrupts the opponent's draw.

-1x Cerebral Reboot (7 CP) \- A panic button to disrupt a well-sculpted hand.
+1x Cerebral Reboot (7 RP) - A panic button to disrupt a well-sculpted hand.

-2x Arcane Intellect (6 CP) \- Pure card draw.
+2x Arcane Intellect (6 RP) - Pure card draw.

-2x Unravel Reality (6 CP) \- Returns a mid-sized threat to an opponent's hand.
+2x Unravel Reality (6 RP) - Returns a mid-sized threat to an opponent's hand.

-2x Mass Unsummoning (10 CP) \- Board clear for smaller units.
+2x Mass Unsummoning (10 RP) - Board clear for smaller units.

-​Upgrades (12 CP):
+​Upgrades (12 RP):

-4x Neural Intrusion (12 CP) \- Turns any attacker into a 'Synaptic Mark' applicator.
+4x Neural Intrusion (12 RP) - Turns any attacker into a 'Synaptic Mark' applicator.

-​Strategic Analysis: This deck has a very low-to-the-ground CP curve, relying on a multitude of cheap, disruptive Events and low-cost units.
+​Strategic Analysis: This deck has a very low-to-the-ground RP curve, relying on a multitude of cheap, disruptive Events and low-cost units to compensate for the massive CP sinks generated by its Missions.
 The strategy is to survive the early game using 'Taunt' and cheap removal, while setting up 'Synaptic Marks'.
 The mid-game is about controlling the flow of information with Mind Scan and Thought-Reader, and then using that information to surgically remove threats from the opponent's hand with Matriarch Liana or Thought Extraction.
-The win condition is attrition; the opponent is left with no cards in hand and no meaningful threats on the board.
+The win condition is attrition; the opponent is left with no cards in hand and no meaningful threats on the 5x3 grid.

-​Part V: The Evolving Battlefield \- Advanced Strategic Theory
+​Part V: The Evolving Battlefield - Advanced Strategic Theory

 ​Mastering the foundational rules and archetypes is the price of entry to competitive Quantum Nexus.
 Ascending to the level of a true Nexus Architect requires an understanding of the more abstract, dynamic forces that govern the game: the shifting metagame, the delicate balance of tempo and advantage, and the commitment to continuous improvement.